PPC.co

 That’s old news.

-Did you know there is a lot more that goes on with Quality Scores if you do a little digging?
+Did you know there is a lot more that goes on with Quality Scores in Google Ads if you do a little digging?

-By understanding the intricacies of Google Quality Score, you’ll be able to improve your performance and see positive results.
+By understanding the intricacies of Google Quality Score, you’ll be able to improve how your Google Ads campaigns run, ensure your ads perform better, and see positive results in the ad auction.

 But why should you care about Quality Scores?
 Here’s why: